FAQ

 Is there financial aid or payment plans for courses and workshops?

 No. There are no financial aid or payment plans available for courses and workshops.
 To be registered for a class, each student must pay the full tuition price at the time of registration.
-Note: Members of ICP enjoy discounts on classes, lectures, and public programs.
-To become a member, email membership@icp.org or call 212.857.0003.
+Note: Members of ICP enjoy discounts on the photography course prices, lectures, and public programs.
+To become a member, email [email protected] or call 212.857.0003.

 Is there any way to receive a discount on classes?

-ICP members enjoy discounts on classes in addition to many other exclusive benefits.
-ICP offers additional promotions on some courses throughout the year to members.
+ICP members enjoy discounts of 10-40% on tuition for all Open Education classes priced over $100, in addition to many other exclusive benefits.
 Learn how you can become a member.

 What are acceptable payment methods for ICP's education programs?